 - 4 oz tomato sauce

 - In a large skillet over medium-high heat, cook the bacon until it’s crispy, and then move it to a paper towel-lined plate.

-- In the same skillet, keep 2 tablespoons of bacon grease to cook onion, celery, and carrots for 5 minutes
+- In the same skillet, keep 2 tablespoons of the bacon grease and sauté the onion, celery, and carrots for about 5 minutes.

-- Bring to a boil then reduce to medium low and simmer for 1 hour.
+- Bring everything to a boil.
+Then, reduce the heat to medium-low and simmer your soup for 1 hour.
 Then, remove the bay leaf.

 More Soup Recipes You’ll Love